zuozhenggh/learning-library/data-management-library/odi/odi_advanced/odi12c-mappings-1/odi12c-mappings-1.md

 ## Introduction

 This chapter describes how to work with mappings in Oracle Data Integrator.

+Estimated Lab time: 60 minutes

+#### Objective
 The demonstration environment includes several example mappings.
 In this chapter you will learn how to create the following mappings:

   * Load TRG\_PROD\_FAMILY: This mapping loads the data from the SRC\_PRODUCT table in the *Orders Application* model into the TRG\_PROD\_FAMILY target table in the *Sales Administration* model.

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:**  Load TRG\_PROD\_FAMILY Mapping Example
+## **STEP  1:**  Load TRG\_PROD\_FAMILY Mapping Example

 1. Purpose and Integration Requirements
 The purpose of the Load TRG\_PROD\_FAMILY mapping is to load the data from the SRC\_PRODUCT table in the *Orders Application* model into the TRG\_PROD\_FAMILY target table in the *Sales Administration* model.